rd003/BookShoppingCart-Mvc/README.md

 ## Data Entry 📈📉

-Well, you can't do it from admin panel.
-You have to do it manually.
-You have to enter data directly in the database.
-You need to enter values in three tables.
+I have provided some data of these 3 tables to test the application.

- - Genre
+ - Genre (You can also add it from the admin panel)
- - Book
+ - Book (You can also add it from the admin panel)
- - OrderStatus (Contain Constants)
+ - OrderStatus (Contain Constants) (Can not enter OrderStatus from the Admin panel)

 Please, run these scripts in a order.
 Genre data must be added before book.